Predicting the consequences of molecular change

 Thinking in the language of biology

 The language of biology arose by chance from chaos, but is remarkably consistent across every lifeform on the planet.
-We see reasoning in the language of biological observations as the foundation of AI development, not as an afterthought.
-By training AI explicitly in real observations, we empower it to make discoveries that no human could make.
+By leveraging the capability of AI to recognise complex patterns across long DNA sequences, we empower it to make discoveries that no human could make.

 Bio x AI Team